vukilis/website/content/posts/2023/automate-app-packaging-using-winget.md

 ---

-I will show my simple script which automate install multiple windows apps using winget.
+I want to show my simple script that automates the installation of multiple Windows apps using winget.
+It's better and faster way than manual installation, especially when you often installing a new Windows.

 ---